Gerhard Thyben: Defense of the Reich

 In early August 1943, II.
 Gruppe was withdrawn from the Eastern Front for service in Defense of the Reich on the Western Front.
 The Gruppe spent one-month training in northern Germany before they arrived at the Schiphol airfield near Amsterdam in the Netherlands on 12 September.
 Thyben claimed his first aerial victory on the Western Front on 8 October.
 That day the United States Army Air Forces (USAAF) attacked the harbor and shipyards at Bremen and the U-boat manufacturing site at Bremen-Vegesack.
 At 14:08 II.
 Gruppe was scrambled and took off from Schiphol airfield.
 The Gruppe intercepted a formation of Boeing B-17 Flying Fortress bombers and their escorting Republic P-47 Thunderbolt at 15:00 over the IJsselmeer.
 In this encounter, II.
 Gruppe pilots claimed two B-17 bombers shot down, one of which was not confirmed, and a P-47 fighter shot down by Thyben.
 On 24 October 1943, Thyben was personally awarded the German Cross in Gold (Deutsches Kreuz in Gold) from Reichsmarschall Hermann Göring during a visit at Deelen Airfield.
 The presentation was made ad hoc when Göring learned that Thyben was credited with 33 aerial victories at the time.
 Since no spare German Cross was available, Siegfried Knemeyer volunteered his own German Cross which was then pinned on Thyben's uniform.
 On 3 November, Thyben flew as wingman to the Gruppenkomandeur, Major Brändle, the two got separated during aerial combat and Brändle was killed in action.

+On 25 December 1943, II.
+Gruppe was withdrawn from combat operations and ordered to relocate to Rotenburg an der Wümme for a period of rest and replenishment.
 Thyben suffered from abdominal pain caused by lactose intolerance, the root cause not understood at the time.
 The pain was particularly severe while flying at high altitudes.
 In consequence, a Luftwaffe doctor advised to transfer Thyben to the Eastern Front where aerial combat for the most part took place below an altitude of 4000 m.
 On 20 April 1944, Thyben was informed that he was transferred to Jagdgeschwader 54 (JG 54—54th Fighter Wing).
 He arrived with JG 54 on 24 April.
 Two days later he was assigned to 5.
 Staffel which was based at Idritsa.
 At the time, 5.
 Staffel was commanded by Oberleutnant Emil Lang while II.
 Gruppe of JG 54 to which the Staffel was subordinated was headed by Major Erich Rudorffer.